deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 ![](charts/charts_7_0.png)

-> 🔼 The chart displays the impact of different training methods (base, accept-only, resist-only, and PBT) on the performance of multi-agent teams composed of a strong and a weak model, showing how the order of speakers affects the outcome and how PBT training mitigates this effect.
+> 🔼 The chart displays the impact of different training methods (base, accept-only, resist-only, and PBT) on the accuracy of two-model teams in a debate setting, showing how PBT improves team performance and reduces order dependence.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Accuracy of a team after discussion.
 A strong model (Llama 3.1 70B) paired with a weaker model (Llama 3.1 8B) leads to order dependence.
 Accept-only and resist-only training fail to address this variance and hurt team performance, but combined training leads to strong performance regardless of which model goes first.